Value Investing – Primary Tenet of Business (Lesson 5)

 - Discounts should rarely be less than 9%; common discounts are in the 11 to 16% range.
 Typically, high quality stocks (this is taught in Phase Two of the membership program) require even deeper discounts, like more than 18% discounts.

-- Sell points are rarely less than the prior peak, unless the prior peak was an aboration.
+- Sell points are rarely less than the prior peak, unless the prior peak was an aberration.
 In many cases, sell points are customarily 102 to 104% of the prior peak price.
 Again, this is explained in further detail during Phase Two of this program.

 - Stocks should have a history of a least a minimum annual swing and have some kind of stronger reaction to economic wide market fluctuations; see Lesson 3.

 In general, value investors create a pool of similar investments and thus have multiple opportunities to buy and sell from within this group.
-The money is continously at work and rarely held as cash.
+The money is continuously at work and rarely held as cash.
 This refers to effective utility of the funds.
 This is also explained and illustrated in Phase Two of the program.

 Section ‘B’ of Phase One of this program focuses on the four principles of value investing.
 This lesson provides insight to the overall concept of buying stock at a low price and then waiting to sell it at a high price.
 There are several factors that impact the final annualized return on the investment.
 They include the discount desire, i.e. when to buy stock; the sell point as it impacts the gain and the holding period.
 The longer the holding period, the less return on the investment with the formula.
 Finally, risk of buying too early or selling too early is covered.

 During the next four lessons, this is covered in more detail with more examples and illustrations.
 At this point, members of this program begin to understand that the underlying buy and sell triggers are a function of some good research, analysis and the creation of a set of metrics.
-The good news is that the student doesn’t have to continously update their metrics formula.
+The good news is that the student doesn’t have to continuously update their metrics formula.
 It is merely refined each year, typically once the annual reports are presented from the respective members within the pool of investments.
 The buy discounts and the sell points are merely adjusted for each member and the new cycle begins.

-For many of you, you may feel some sense of apprension related to creating a set of metrics for a pool of investments.
+For many of you, you may feel some sense of apprehension related to creating a set of metrics for a pool of investments.
 Phase Two will walk you through this and even those of you without a formal business education or background will easily grasp the respective formulas used as the lessons demonstrate how to find the information.
 There is nothing advanced about this; it is presented at the level of a first year college student along with spreadsheets with the formulas built in for you.
 All you have to do is just pull the basic pieces of data from financial statements and insert them in the spreadsheet and get your results.
 All of this is provided in the Lessons with Phase Two of this program.

 The end result is a high level of confidence that your metrics produce a good model to follow and now it is simply a matter of patience to earn your wealth.